mvolkmann/blog/src/swift/SwiftUI.md

 When the `body` of a view is longer than what can be displayed on the screen it is a good idea to extract some of the content.
-There are three options for doing this.
+There are four ways to move some content from a view to another location:

+1. Move it to a constant property (`let`) if it never changes.
-1. Move some of the content to a computed property.
+1. Move it to a computed property (`var`) if it can change.
-2. Move some of the content to a method.
+1. Move it to a method (`func`) if the current location needs to supply data (by passing arguments).
-3. Move some of the content to a new struct that inherits from `View` and has its own `body` property.
+1. Move it to a new `struct` that inherits from `View` and has its own `body` property.

 Creating a computed property is useful for cases where the extracted code is only useful in the current view and no arguments need to be provided.